I turned 33 last week.

 Yes, you’ve figured it out.
 This is not the only change that happened in my life.
 My move was motivated by a big change in my personal life, namely splitting up with my now-ex-wife.
-That was made official a few weeks ago as well.
+That was a year-long process made official a few weeks ago as well.
 I’m obviously sad it didn’t work out, but I couldn’t have asked for a more civil and adult ending to a relationship.
 For that, I’m really grateful.
 We’re still friends and we talk often.

 This also led to a whirlwind of other large life events that normally accompany such a split and a move: